Slop (clothing): Industrial-scale clothes production

 In the United Kingdom the rise of industrialization led to a growing workforce of largely female slop-worker labour, working on piecework, paid by the item, from home, which grew to outnumber the largely male workforce of craft tailors who in contrast worked in a master tailor's workshop and were paid by time worked.

 In 1824 the ratio of the former to the latter in London was 4:1, but by 1849 it was 3:20.
 The gender disparity had been created by exclusionary practices in the craft tailoring trade in the late 18th and early 19th century, as male tailors sought to exclude women.
 The women slop-workers were seen as, and sometimes used as, strike-breakers, particularly in the London Tailors' Union strike of 1834 (which sought better wages, shorter hours, and a prohibition of the piecework and homework that slop-work involved).
 A succession of strikes organized by tailors' unions (in 1827, 1830, and 1834) largely failed.

 Similar factors were at work elsewhere; such as in Baltimore in the United States, where large tailoring enterprises such as Thomas Sheppard and Nathaniel Childs took to styling themselves "tailor and slop seller".
 An increasingly female population with a growing number of female household heads provided a ready workforce of cheaper lesser-skilled female labour.

 Materials

 Some slops were made of shoddy.
 Parramatta cloth was one type of slop cloth made of wool, and there were flax linen cloths for convict clothing that women convicts in Australia made at the Parramatta Female Factory.

-Towards the end of the century, Beatrice Potter compared the work involved in a morning coat made by a Savile Row tailor, such as Poole & Son, with one made for the slop trade.
+Towards the end of the century, sociologist Beatrice Potter compared the work involved in a morning coat made by a Savile Row tailor, such as Poole & Son, with one made for the slop trade.
 She stated that the difference did not lie in the materials used, but in the quality of the work, "bagged up" with machine sewing, and the fit.